Bestparty/BearaxeStation13/README.md

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

 # Other Codebase Credits
+= Bee, for the codebase.
-- /tg/, for the codebase.
+- /tg/, for the codebase that Bee is based on.
 - CEV Eris, for the PDA sprites
 - TGMC, for the custom keybinds base
 - Citadel, for their beautiful lighting